Letters from Lodi

 • It produces both soft, sumptuous reds as well as strikingly Provençal-style rosés by at least a dozen wineries each year.

-• Bechthold Vineyard was named 2014 California Vineyard of the Year by the California State Fair, and remains revered for being the oldest continuously farmed vineyard in the Lodi AVA.
+• Bechthold Vineyard was named the 2014 California Vineyard of the Year by the California State Fair and remains revered for being the oldest continuously farmed vineyard in the Lodi AVA.

 Brovelli Ranch, Zinfandel

 Year planted: 1954